k11v/filer/README.md

 # Filer

-Filer is a lightweight tool that enables file downloads and uploads files over a network.
+Filer is a lightweight tool that enables file downloads and uploads over a network.

 ## Usage